-1. Operational planning and implementation (Section 82 of the Act; Regulations 11, 12, 19)
+1. Operational planning and implementation (Section 82 of the Act)

-Communication and monitoring activities are undertaken by PIRSA Fisheries and Aquaculture and related SA government agencies to ensure compliance by aquaculture lease and/or licence holders with legislation (Act, other Acts, Regulations and policies) and conditions of leases and/or licences.
+Communication and monitoring activities are undertaken by PIRSA Fisheries and Aquaculture and related SA government agencies to ensure compliance by aquaculture licence holders with legislation (Act, other Acts, Regulations and policies) and conditions of licences.